kvdgoten/CourseraGettingCleaningWK4/README.md

-# CourseraGettingCleaningWK4
+## CourseraGettingCleaningWK4
 Coursera Assignment for Getting and Cleaning Data WK4 : Samsung Movement Data

-#### Original data
+### Original data
 The original data come and a full description is available at URL: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.

 The source data may be found at URL: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-For each record in the original dataset is provided: ## New data sets
+For each record in the original dataset is provided:
+- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+- Triaxial Angular velocity from the gyroscope.
+- A 561-feature vector with time and frequency domain variables.
+- Its activity label.
+- An identifier of the subject who carried out the experiment.

+The original data set was split in a number of subsets:
+- train, test
+- names of the activities
+- names of the measures (columns)

+##### Citation for the data
+Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+A Public Domain Dataset for Human Activity Recognition Using Smartphones.
+21th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning, ESANN 2013.
+Bruges, Belgium 24-26 April 2013.

+### New data sets

 ##### Tidy Data Set
 In several steps, described in the R script "run_analysis.R" the dataset was constructed fromseveral subdata sets.
 The structure of the first resulting dataset is as follows: